 The use of symbols and graphical images is a simple safety system used to convey safety messages at a glance.
-Colours and symbols appropriately used can provide ever-present information and warnings of hazards which are essential to safety at work, and in some instances may be independent of language
+Colours and symbols appropriately used can provide information and warnings of hazards which are essential to safety at work, and in some instances may be independent of language

 WHAT IS A SAFETY SIGN?

 A signboard is a combination of shape, colour and symbol or pictogram made visible by adequate lighting and which may have supplementary text.
 See the table below to understand the purpose of different safety signs and their properties:

 Large elements of the British Standard BS5499 symbols have now been changed.
 The new symbols based on the international standard ISO 7010 have been introduced.
 The basic principles of understanding safety symbols have remained the same i.e. colour and shape of out line symbol but some of the icons/symbols have changed.

-For more advice contact our sales team on 01737 774077 or send us an email.
+For more advice contact our sales team on 01737 774072 or send us an email.